HappycapyGuide

 AI for Salary Negotiation: Step-by-Step

 Salary negotiation is the highest-ROI negotiation most people will ever engage in.
-A 10% improvement in a $100,000 offer is $10,000 per year — and it compounds over your entire career via raises and future offers.
-Most people leave money on the table because they do not have data and do not practice.
+Most people leave money on the table because they lack data and have not practiced.
+AI solves both problems in under an hour.

 I am a [job title] with [N] years of experience in [industry/specialty].
 I am interviewing for a [role] at [company type/size] in [city/remote].
 Research the current market compensation range for this role: - Base salary range (25th, 50th, 75th, 90th percentile) - Total compensation including equity, bonus, and benefits - Sources: Levels.fyi, LinkedIn Salary, Glassdoor, Blind, Payscale - How this company's typical offers compare to market Output a structured table with ranges and notes on what drives the variance.